Are you loving it, living in the one of the most overworked cities in the world?

 A worker in Norway typically gets through 37.5 hours of work weekly, according to Norwegian portal Altinn.

-Which cities are best for working from home?
+Which cities are best for work from home?

 Topping the list is Singapore, followed by Washington DC, Austin, Bern, Zurich, Geneva, San Francisco, Boston, Stockholm and Liverpool.